Coordinate recognition: General theory, Groups, and other surprises: Proof of Theorem

 \begin{proposition} Let $\calL$ be a countable language and let $\fC$ be a full class of $\mathcal{L}$-structures.
 If~$\fC$ recognizes coordinates in $\bbN$, then any reduced product of structures from~$\fC$ defines the relative support function. \end{proposition}

 The proof of this proposition requires two lemmas.
 In one of the lemmas, we use a Keisler--Shelah style argument to compare isomorphic ultrapowers.
 Since there is a forcing extension in which two elementarily equivalent countable structures have no isomorphic ultrapower associated with an ultrafilter on $\bbN$ (\cite{shelah1992vive}), our proof involves set theory.
 More precisely, we need a slight modification of a standard theorem, first proven in \cite{platek1969eliminating}, asserting that if $\varphi$ is a projective statement provable in ZFC+CH, then $\varphi$ is provable in ZFC.
-We say that a class $\fC$ of structures of the same language is \emph{closed under elementary equivalence} of $\cM\in \fC$ and $\cN\equiv \cM$ implies $\cN\in \fC$.
-Such class is coded by a set of (a priori unrelated) theories $\cT$, as the union of classes of all models of each theory in $\cT$.

 For a reduced product $\cM:=\prod_\cI \cM_i $ consider the structure

 in the language of $\cM$ expanded by a sort for $\cP(\bbN)/\cI$ equipped with its natural Boolean algebra structure.

 \begin{lemma} Let $\calL$ be a countable language and let $\fC$ be a full class of $\mathcal{L}$-structures that is closed under elementary equivalence.
 For a formula $\psi(\bar x)$ of the expanded language (possibly with parameters from $\cM$), consider the statement, \begin{itemize} \item [$\theta_{\psi}$:] For every reduced product $\cM$ of structures in $\fC$ associated with an ideal $\cI$ on~$\bbN$, the set definable by $\psi$ in~$\cM^+$ is first-order definable in $\cM$ (with the same parameters). \end{itemize} Then ZFC+CH implies $\theta_{\psi}$ if and only if ZFC implies $\theta_{\psi}$. \end{lemma}